dimadin/commonWP/README.md

 ## Usage

+There are three ways to install commonWP:

+ * You can get stable version from [WordPress.org Plugins Repository](https://wordpress.org/plugins/commonwp/).
+ * You can require [`dimadin/commonwp` package](https://packagist.org/packages/dimadin/commonwp) in your project.
-If you clone this repository, run `composer install`.
-Otherwise, require [`dimadin/commonwp` package](https://packagist.org/packages/dimadin/commonwp) in your project.
+ * You can clone this repository, then run `composer install`.

 After activation, there are no any settings.
 It will fill up its cache in the background, and that may take some time depending on number of resources site uses.